Awe-n/genorobotics-semester-project/README.md

 ## Output

-To not overload the terminal/notebooks, everything is logged in specific logfiles.
+To not overload the terminal/notebooks, everything is logged in specific log files.

 For the pipeline.py script, two logfiles are generated, one for the consensus and one for the identification.
 The logfiles are located in the `src/assets/output/consensus/<name_of_the_input_fastq_file>` and `src/assets/output/identification/<name_of_the_input_fastq_file>` folders and are named `<name_of_the_input_fastq_file>_consensus.log` and `<name_of_the_input_fastq_file>_identification.log`, respectively.